knkahuro/Whisper/README.md

 ---

 Enjoy your secure, ephemeral chats!
-Remember, in the world of this application, what happens in chat, stays in chat... and then vanishes forever! 🕵‍♂💬🔒
+...Remember, in the world of this application, what happens in chat, stays in chat... and then vanishes forever! 🕵‍♂💬🔒